stiophan0309/sah-milestone3/README.md

 The site utilises the CRUD (Create, Read, Update, Delete) in the Blog section.

-###Features to implement
+### Features to implement

 The need or a seperate login facility for administrators is the main requirement outstanding.

-##Technologies
+---

+## Technologies

 The site uses the following technologies:

-HTML5
+* HTML5
-CSS3
+* CSS3
-Javascript
+* Javascript
-Python
+* Python
-Flask
+* Flask
-Jinja
+* Jinja
-TinyMCE
+* TinyMCE
-EmailJS
+* EmailJS
-Bootstrap
+* Bootstrap
-DevIcons
+* DevIcons
-jQuery
+* jQuery

+---

 ## Testing

+Throughout the the development process the testing was done manually including:

+* Tesing responsiveness on different devices and browsers
+* Checked DevTools for errors and API responses and requests
+* Used the MongoDB GUI to check database to make sure entries were added/deleted/updated
+* Checked EmailJS GUI to check if emails were being sent OK
+* Got family members to check their devices if they could access use the deployed app

+---

 ## Deployment